 According to the 2020 Unit 42 IoT Threat Report, currently 98% of IoT device traffic is unencrypted, meaning that the absolute majority of confidential and personal data on the network is extremely vulnerable to cyber-attacks.
 Moreover, 57% of IoT devices can be easily exploited by hackers as they are vulnerable to medium-severity attacks.
-Given the advantages of IoT and its exponentially growing popularity, it’s critical to re-examine how we approach security management of IoT devices and networks.
+Given the advantages of IoT and its exponentially growing popularity, it’s critical to re-examine how we approach enterprise network management to protect IoT devices and networks.

-But first, what exactly is wrong with the existing security architecture used by IoT manufacturers, and is there a way for internet of things developers to address is effectively?
+But first, what exactly is wrong with the existing security standards for industrial IoT security, and is there a way for internet of things developers to address is effectively?

 Connected devices are designed principally for users’ convenience: they enable easy network access, which is usually automatic or by entering user credentials.
 This allows people to use their devices easily from anywhere in the world.
 At the same time, this opens numerous doors for cybercriminals, who can access internet-connected devices and steal personal information, such as financial data or sensitive medical information.